aaronkyle/social-development/thematic-issues/social-impact-assessment/methodology/methods_rapid-appraisal.md

 ### 'Triangulation' of data sources

-'Triangulation' is a term used by social scientists to describe the the technique of integrating multiple lines of analysis to ensure the integrity of data sources and analytical practices.
+'Triangulation' is a term used by social scientists to describe the technique of integrating multiple lines of analysis to ensure the integrity of data sources and analytical practices.
 The term 'triangulation' is borrowed from navigational techniques for locating a single point in multi-dimensional space by evaluating the convergence of measurements from other distinct points.
 The idea is that one can be more confident with a result of data collection and analysis if different methods lead to the same outcomes.
 Triangulation can be used in both quantitative (validation) and qualitative (inquiry) studies and is particularly well suited when one seeks to establish the credibility of qualitative analyses.
 Triangulation of information also helps overcome limitations imposed on qualitative studies via sampling criteria for reliability and validity combining multiple observers, theories, methods, and empirical materials, researchers can hope to overcome the weakness or intrinsic biases and the problems that come from single method, single-observer and single-theory studies.

 The ESMS supplementary social baseline studies compile following sources of data to facilitate triangulation of data to inform social impact analysis: